SciML/DifferentialEquations.jl/docs/src/tutorials/femStochastic.md

 For most problem types, we can additionally specify them as a stochastic problem by giving the appropriate optional arguments to the constructor.
-These arguments are a function σ which is the function multiplied to the Brownian increments dW, and stochstic, a boolean which we put as true for when the equation is stochastic.
+These arguments are a function σ which is the function multiplied to the Brownian increments ``dW``, and stochastic, a boolean which we put as true for when the equation is stochastic.
 Another keyword that is optional is noiseType which specifies the type of noise (the "color" of the noise).
 By default this is Gaussian (Space-time) White Noise.